RainerWaldmann/wastewater/Readme.md

 First, the files from the different folders (samples) are read and the variation frequency data are filtered The following variations are filtered out:
-- Variations where the mutation is both supported by a read QV in the given position of below 17 and the QV of the basecall supporting the variation is 7 below the QV of the reads supporting the wild-type sequence.
-Can be modified : conditionALT_QUAL in [settings.py](CagableaParserV0.3/settings.py)
+- Variation frequencies are set to 0 if the the mutation is both supported by a read QV in the given position of below 17 and the QV of the basecall supporting the variation is at least 7 below the QV of the reads supporting the wild-type sequence.
+Can be modified by changing conditionALT_QUAL in [settings.py](CagableaParserV0.3/settings.py)
 - Variations with an imbalanced forward/reverse read ratio of at least 3.5 .
 Optional, active if settings.do_filter_FWD_REV_balance=True in [settings.py](CagableaParserV0.3/settings.py).
-Max Imbalance is set with settings.maxALT_FwdRevImbalance.
+Max Imbalance factor is set with settings.maxALT_FwdRevImbalance.

 The data are merged into one dataframe.